kirixvelu/project-108/src/blog/article-130.md

 We are yet to ask,
 who our enemy is.

-Cry from the river to the sea,
-So the Palestine will be free.
-Cry from the north to the south,
-So Eelam people will be free.

-We are yet to ask,
-who our enemy is.

 They take our bread,
 give us bread crumbs.
 They take our land,